Water Quality Report

 Front Range communities, like Castle Rock, have Moderately Hard to Hard water.
 Hard water is created when water moves through soil and rock dissolving small amounts of naturally occurring minerals.
 These minerals primarily include calcium and magnesium which are essential minerals frequently found in food.
 Hard water is not a health concern and thus water providers typically do not treat for it.

 There are both advantages and disadvantages in having hard water.
-Hard water tends to have a better taste and the calcium is actually good for children's teeth and bones.
+Hard water tends to have a better taste and the calcium is actually good for children’s teeth and bones.
 Calcium and lime can coat pipes which is an added protection to pipes.
-However, this build up, over time, will eventually limit water flow through the pipe.
+However, this build up, over time, could eventually limit water flow through the pipe.
 If hard water is used in a humidifier, it can produce a fine white residue on furniture.
 One way to prevent this is to use distilled water in a humidifier.
 Hard water can make soap more difficult to lather and create soap scum, but many soaps and detergents available today contain softeners that help negate these effects.

 No lead issues in Castle Rock

 Lead is not found in the distributed water, but enters the water through contact with plumbing pipes and fixtures within the home.
 It does this by leaching through the corrosion of pipes, solder, faucets and fittings.
+Since testing began in 1992, Castle Rock Water has only found one case in which private plumbing corroded to the point the fixture needed to be replaced.